Amusing Permutation Representations of Group Extensions: Epilogue

 \section{Epilogue}

-Wreath products of finite groups can be expressed via string diagrams that represent the subgroups and quotient groups as permutations acting upon themselves or upon cosets of particular subgroups.
+Semi-direct products of finite groups can be expressed via string diagrams that represent the subgroups and quotient groups as permutations acting upon themselves or upon cosets of particular subgroups.
 That statement is the context of Theorem~\ref{two}.
 In this way, string and ribbon diagrams can be obtained for the finite subgroups of $\SU(2)$ as well as many other group extensions.
 In this way novel diagrams for the quaternions and the binary polyhedral groups are obtained.
 These diagrams are analogues of braid diagrams.
-In the cases of the binary octahedral, binary tetrahedral groups, and the unit quaternions, we have given a complete list of such representatives.
+In many cases a complete list of such representatives has been presented.
 For other groups, we have expressed generators for the groups in permutation representations.
+These representations also can be expressed in matrix form in which each row and column has exactly one non-zero entry that is found as an element in an initially chosen subgroup.

 Our approach has been to be as meticulous as possible.
 However, more work can be done along these lines.
 In particular, since the binary icosahedral group is isomorphic to $\SL_2(\Z/5)$, its actions upon linear subspaces of $\Z/5 \times \Z/5$ might provide additional or more detailed permutation representations.
 Furthermore, quandle structures associated to these groups, subgroups, and conjugacy classes are also known to be interesting \cite{Inoue1,Inoue2}.
-Since conjugation in permutation groups is easily computed using cycle structures, it would be worthwhile to give algorithms to compute conjugation in these and other wreath products.
+Since conjugation in permutation groups is easily computed using cycle structures, it would be worthwhile to give algorithms to compute conjugation in these and other semi-direct products.

-When twists in ribbons only occur in selected ribbons, the groups in question appear as subgroups of other wreath products.
-The existences of the twists suggests that specific cohomology classes can be expressed in these terms.
+The diagrams presented can easily be used to compute $2$-dimensional cocycles of the quotient groups that are represented by ignoring the beads upon the strings.

+Many aspects of this paper are routine and tedious calculations that usually are left unwritten, or at best given to a student as exercises.
+Yet we feel strongly that a compilation of these calculations are both useful and, more importantly, entertaining.